 Directed by Marianne Elliott with set and costume design by Bunny Christie, lighting by Paule Constable, video design by Finn Ross, movement by Scott Graham and Steven Hoggett for Frantic Assembly, with music by Adrian Sutton and sound by Ian Dickinson for Autograph.

-“A beautiful ingenious and deeply-felt production” Daily Telegraph
+“A beautiful ingenious and deeply-felt production” - The Telegraph

 “Hugely entertaining.
-There is no point resisting” Observer
+There is no point resisting” - The Observer

 This production contains strobe lighting, smoke effects, high intensity video & light effects, and loud sound effects.